RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 If you want to 'show' all code by default, then set `code-fold: false`.

-### Add Special Code Cell for Managing Altair and Plotly
+### Add Special Code Cell for Managing Altair and Plotly in Quarto

 You will also need to include the following as a `code` cell in your notebook.
 This can be done as part of all the initial import of libraries, or in a separate cell.
 It does *not* need to be the first cell, and should *not* be part of the YAML cell shown above.